-An examination of the correlations between dimensions from the VAC and dimensions from the FTF AC revealed that they were mostly positively correlated, except for the teamwork dimension from the FTF AC that was not related to any dimension in the VAC.
-Correlations were found both between a dimension from the VAC and the parallel dimension from the FTF AC demonstrating convergent validity by comparison to already validated measure (FTF AC).
-However, some dimensions from the VAC also correlated with other dimensions from the FTF AC (that are not their parallel dimension) and didn’t demonstrated discriminating validity.
-That is, the expected construct of correlations between dimensions of VAC and dimensions of FTF AC was not found.
-The reasons for the lack of discriminating correlations between dimensions from these two Acs can be varied: First, the four dimensions are related to interpersonal abilities and because similar dimensions are logically more closely related than different dimensions (Bray & Grant, 1966), these dimensions are initially highly related in each of the ACs separately.
-In such a situation it is impossible to discern a discriminating and converging correlations in a VAC.
-Secondly, another possible reason for the lack of validity of the construct can be due to the long period of time that elapsed between the two ACs during which participants enlisted in the army and underwent various instruction's courses designed to develop abilities and skills.
-The third reason may be the small number of participants in the current study.
+An examination of the correlations between dimensions from the VAC and dimensions from the FTF-AC revealed that they were mostly positively correlated, except for the teamwork dimension from the FTF-AC, which was not related to any dimension in the VAC.
+Correlations were found both between a dimension from the VAC and the parallel dimension from the FTF-AC, demonstrating convergent validity in comparison to already validated measures (FTF-AC).
+However, some dimensions from the VAC also correlated with other dimensions from the FTF-AC (that are not their parallel dimension) and did not demonstrate discriminating validity.
+That is, the expected construct of correlations between dimensions of VAC and dimensions of FTF-AC was not found.
+There could be various reasons for the lack of discriminating correlations between dimensions from these two ACs.
+First, the four dimensions are related to interpersonal abilities and, because similar dimensions are logically more closely related than different dimensions (Bray & Grant, 1966), these dimensions are initially highly related in each of the ACs separately.
+In such a situation, it is impossible to discern discriminating and converging correlations in a VAC.
+Secondly, another possible reason for the lack of validity of the construct could be attributable to the long period of time that elapsed between the two ACs during which participants enlisted in the army and underwent various instruction courses designed to develop abilities and skills.
+The third reason may be the small number of participants involved in this study.

-Along with the good news in this preliminary study, there are also limitations.
-The first limitation is the small number of participants.
-The second limitation is that the participants who took part in the study, knew that their performance at the ACs would not affect them and therefore it may have impaired the degree of authenticity of the behavior.
-The third limitation is that the candidates who participated in this study belong to a number of positions in the military with threshold conditions to be accepted, and also received training and occupational experience during their military service.
-Therefore, there is a domain cut in the group of participants so that the candidates who participated in the study have mediocre abilities and above, and therefore there was no representation of low abilities.
-In addition, while in the AC there is no prior acquaintance between the participants in the group, in this study it happened that some of the participants knew each other and it is possible that this influenced their behavior.
+Along with the positive results of this preliminary study, there were also limitations.
+The first limitation was the small number of participants.
+The second limitation was that the participants who took part in the study knew that their performance at the ACs would not affect them, and this may have impaired the degree of authenticity of the behavior.
+The third limitation is that the candidates who participated in this study belong to a number of positions in the military with threshold conditions for acceptance, and also received training and occupational experience during their military service.
+Therefore, the participants likely had average to higher than average abilities, and, therefore, there was no representation of low abilities.
+In addition, while in the AC, there participants in the group had no prior acquaintance, in this study, some of the participants knew each other and it is possible that this influenced their behavior.

 General Discussion

-The revolutionary changes in recruitment and selection technologies alongside organizations dealing with the limitations of the covid-19 epidemic (Jones & Abdelfattah, 2020; Joshi et al., 2020) raise the need for research analysis of a previously unexplored video-based AC to produce theoretical and applied knowledge to help organizations make recruitment decisions.
-It is expected that increasing number of organizations will move in the coming years to the implementation of VAC, and therefore the understanding of the differences between FTF AC and VAC can contribute much to the evolution of selection process.
+The revolutionary changes in recruitment and selection technologies, along with organizational responses to the COVID-19 epidemic (Jones & Abdelfattah, 2020; Joshi et al., 2020) raise the need for research analysis of previously unexplored video-based AC to produce theoretical and applied knowledge to help organizations make recruitment decisions.
+It is expected that in the coming years, an increasing number of organizations will move toward the implementation of VACs and, therefore, understanding the differences between VACs and FTF-ACs can contribute much to the evolution of selection process.